fclaerho/urest/README.md

        * `NoSuchResource` on missing resource
        * `LockedError` on resource in use
   * Method `delete(body)`:
-    1. `body` is the decoded request body.
+    1. Input: `body` is the decoded request body.
-    2. Returns an object that will be encoded as the response body.
+    2. Output: object that will be encoded as the response body.
     3. Raisable exceptions:
        * `NotImplementedError` if the method or a part of it is not implemented
        * `MethodNotAllowed` if the method is not allowed